Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Statistical Taylor Expansion

+A signal consists of many signal values, each carrying uncertainty.
+The uncorrelated uncertainty condition \citep{Prev_Precision_Arithmetic} states that the uncertainty-level correlation is less than the signal-level correlation when the precision is less than $1$.
+It is the statistical foundation for statistical Taylor expansion \footnote{In the following quotation from \citep{Prev_Precision_Arithmetic}, minor spelling and grammar mistakes have been corrected, and axis labels and title for Figure \ref{fig: Independent_Uncertainty_Assumption} have been changed.}: \begin{quotation}

-Let $X$, $Y$, and $Z$ denote three mutually independent random variables \cite{Probability_Statistics} with variance $V(X)$, $V(Y)$ and $V(Z)$, respectively.
+Let $X$, $Y$, and $Z$ denote three mutually independent random variables \citep{Probability_Statistics} with variances $V(X)$, $V(Y)$ and $V(Z)$, respectively.
 Let $\alpha$ denote a constant.
-Let $Cov()$ denote the covariance function.
+Let $C()$ denote the covariance function.
 Let $\gamma$ denote the correlation between $(X + Y)$ and $(\alpha X + Z)$.
-And let:

-Formula \eqref{eqn: uncertainty correlation} gives the correlation $\gamma$ between two random variables, each of which contains a completely uncorrelated part and a completely correlated part $X$, with $\eta$ being the average ratio between these two parts.
-Formula \eqref{eqn: uncertainty correlation} can also be interpreted reversely: if two random variables are correlated by $\gamma$, each of them can be viewed hypothetically as containing a completely uncorrelated part and a completely correlated part, with $\eta$ being the average ratio between these two parts \footnote{The widely used common factor analysis is also based on this principle.}.
+Formula \eqref{eqn: uncertainty correlation} gives the correlation $\gamma$ between two random variables, each of which contains a completely uncorrelated part and a completely correlated part $X$, with $\eta$ being defined as the average ratio between these two parts.
+Formula \eqref{eqn: uncertainty correlation} can also be interpreted conversely: if two random variables are correlated by $\gamma$, each of them can be viewed hypothetically as containing a completely uncorrelated part and a completely correlated part, with $\eta$ being the average ratio between these two parts.
 The correlated parts common to different measurements are regarded as signals, which can either be desired or unwanted.